J-DubApps/Blog/content/posts/2022/Joy-Pennybacker-West-1930-2022.md

 +++

-My mother Joy Pennybacker West passed from this world earlier this evening.
+My mother [**Joy Pennybacker West**](https://julianwest.me/Blog/joy-pennybacker-west-obit/) passed from this world earlier this evening.
 8:23pm.
 I was holding my mother as she took her last breaths.
 Her favorite music was playing.<br />

 She was a great mom to me, and a light in the world for those who knew her.
 I am not able to find words right now.
 I just want to thank my mom, for everything she gave me in life. <br />

-We are still planning her memorial which I will post here when I know more.
+We are still planning her memorial which I will post here when I know more. <br />

+**Update**: The memorial and celebration of the life of Joy West will be held on **January 21st** at [Hughes Family Tribute Center](https://www.hughesftc.com), at noon.
+All are welcome to attend.

 <style>